Alvin Plantinga: Education

-After Plantinga completed 11th grade, his father urged him to skip his last year of high school and immediately enroll in college.
-Plantinga reluctantly followed his father's advice and in 1949, a few months before his 17th birthday, he enrolled in Jamestown College, in Jamestown, North Dakota.
-During that same year, his father accepted a teaching job at Calvin University, in Grand Rapids, Michigan.
-In January 1950, Plantinga moved to Grand Rapids with his family and enrolled in Calvin University.
-During his first semester at Calvin, Plantinga was awarded a scholarship to attend Harvard University.
+As an adolescent, Alvin Plantinga's family moved from Michigan to North Dakota for his father's job at Jamestown College.
+At his father's advice, Alvin skipped his last year of high school to enroll at Jamestown College in 1949 at 16.
+That year, his father accepted a teaching job at Calvin University which began in January 1950.
+Alvin Plantinga moved to Grand Rapids with his family and attended Calvin University for a semester.
+He applied to Harvard and was awarded a scholarship.

-Beginning in the fall of 1950, Plantinga spent two semesters at Harvard.
-In 1951, during Harvard's spring recess, Plantinga attended a few philosophy classes at Calvin University, and was so impressed with Calvin philosophy professor William Harry Jellema that he returned in 1951 to study philosophy under him.
+In the fall of 1950, Plantinga transferred to Harvard, where he spent two semesters.
+In 1951, during Harvard's spring recess, Plantinga attended a few philosophy classes at Calvin University and was so impressed with Calvin philosophy professor William Harry Jellema that he returned in 1951 to study philosophy under him.
 In 1954, Plantinga began his graduate studies at the University of Michigan where he studied under William Alston, William Frankena, and Richard Cartwright, among others.
 A year later, in 1955, he transferred to Yale University where he received his PhD in 1958.